apacheclient/Active-Directory/README.md

 # Active-Directory

-This project was produced on a virtual active directory, using Hyper-V manager, creating OU's, groups, and group policies on a local machine; along with scenarios.
+This project was produced on a virtual active directory, using Hyper-V manager on a local machine.
+Includes OUs, groups, permissions, domains, domain controllers, forest, and created scenarios with fake users to produce a realistic and simulated AD environment.

 # Active Directory Tier-1 Helpdesk Lab